-At the end of the day, how you store your chicken can make the biggest difference in whether or not your chicken stays fresh.
-If there is even the slightest hole or if the container has been left ajar, it could allow bacteria to enter the chicken.
+At the end of the day, how chicken is stored can make the biggest difference in whether or not it stays fresh.
+If there is even the smallest hole in the package, or if the container lid didn’t quite seal, bacteria could be thriving on your chicken.

 How Long Can Chicken Last in the Fridge?

-Raw chicken should only be left in the fridge for about two days maximum to avoid any bacteria that might make their way into it.
-Even if the chicken is stored properly, it is recommended by experts that raw chicken left in the fridge for longer than this period should be tossed.
+Raw chicken is safe in the fridge for about two days maximum when stored properly, it is recommended by experts that raw chicken left in the fridge for longer than this period should be tossed.

 How Long Can Chicken Last in the Freezer?

-Like most other foods that you have placed in the freezer, chicken can last for several months as long as it has been stored properly.
-This includes both raw and cooked chicken that is placed in an airtight container.
+Like most other foods that you have placed in the freezer, both raw and cooked chicken can last for several months as long as it has been stored properly.

-If you just bought some chicken but know that you will not be cooking it for a while, it is best to store it in the freezer.
-This will keep it from going bad while it is sitting in the fridge waiting for you to cook it.
+If you just bought some chicken but know that you will not be cooking it for at least a few days, it is best to store it in the freezer to keep it from going bad.

 When it comes to cooking chicken, sometimes you will have leftovers that you may not want to eat for a little while.
 Once it has cooled, you can place it in an airtight container and the freezer for up to 9 months.